Foolish Wives: Production

 On 7 February 1921, actor Rudolph Christians who played one of the central roles in Foolish Wives, died unexpectedly.
 A dreaded calamity in a film that was so advanced in production, several key scenes with Christians' character remained to be filmed.
 Von Stroheim was unable to discover any satisfying or convincing cinematic technique to compensate for the loss despite enlisting a double for the deceased Christians.
 When von Stroheim proposed a major reshooting of the film with Christians' look-alike stand-in Robert Edeson, Thalberg emphatically rejected it and ordered that camera and equipment be collected and returned to the studio.
 The filming phase of Foolish Wives was terminated on 15 June 1921.

 In the summer of 1921, von Stroheim and his staff began the arduous process of editing the 326,000 feet of bulk footage from which Foolish Wives would be carved.
 Superfluous material was eliminated (retakes, duplicates, damaged footage), leaving von Stroheim with about 150,000 feet with which to craft his story.

-During the editing phase, Universal became alarmed when the Fatty Arbuckle sexual indiscretions were targeted by the movie tabloids, Foolish Wives and its romantic intrigue and lurid sexual overtones threatened to link the film in the public mind to these scandals.
+During the editing phase, Universal became alarmed when the alleged Fatty Arbuckle scandal was taken up by the tabloids, believing Foolish Wives and its romantic intrigue and lurid sexual overtones threatened to link the film in the public mind to this story.
 To dispel concerns among official censors and counter negative public reaction, Universal organized all expense paid trips to the upscale Beverly Hills Hotel for the assembled censors to view an all-night rough-cut screening of Foolish Wives, presented on 18 August 1921.
 The guests were urged to identify objectionable scenes that might be removed before general distribution.
 An outraged Stroheim protested, demanding that the 17,000 foot work be released as is, but shown on two consecutive nights, Universal summarily removed him from any further role in the editing.

 For the film's premiere, Foolish Wives passed through the hands of several Universal editorial employees in order to bring the footage from 30 reels down to studio 14 reels.
 By the end of November, the picture had been reduced to 18 reels.
 To meet the 11 January 1922 premiere deadline, a special train carriage with cutting apparatus was provided so that a team of editors could complete the cutting en route from Hollywood to New York.